Donald Trump Threatens To Close Mexico Border ‘Permanently If Need Be’

-Donald Trump on Monday threatened to close the U.S.-Mexico border, “permanently if need be,” due to the ongoing crisis of a migrant caravan assembled at the border in Tijuana, The New York Post is reporting.
+Donald Trump on Monday threatened to close the U.S.-Mexico border, “permanently if need be,” due to the ongoing crisis of a migrant caravan assembled at the border in Tijuana, the New York Post is reporting.

 For days now, a caravan of Central American migrants, having made their way through Mexico with designs on immigrating to the United States en masse, has been held up in Tijuana.
 They have found themselves unwelcome in the poor Mexican city, overflowing homeless shelters and finding themselves the subject of abuse at the hands of the city’s residents and officials.